-Have you ever found yourself so upset that you do something absolutely crazy… like weeding?
+Have you ever found yourself so upset that you do something absolutely crazy… like weeding your garden?

 Okay, well, it’s crazy for me at least.

 I hate weeding.
 I don’t even know why I keep planting things anyway.
 I have no green thumb, but yet every Spring I’m out there planting something.
 Vegetables, flowers, herbs, you name it.

 Today I found myself so emotionally spent at the expense of my 2-year-old son that I needed a mommy time-out.
 My husband has a new schedule where he works Friday-Tuesday, meaning that he’s not around to help out on weekends anymore.

 But it’s Sunday.
 Church day.
 I love being able to worship God with other believers.
 And I love that there is a program for kids so my son is with other toddlers, playing, singing, and coloring cute little pictures that I will probably never bring myself to throw out.

 Most people love a good after-party.
 That’s the part I dread.
 The what-mood-will-my-son-be-in-when-I-pick-him-up-and-he-has-to-leave-church-part.
 Yes, I said that all in one breath… because sometimes that’s all I feel I have left.

 Today’s drama was brought to me by the fact that he didn’t get to play after church with a 7-year-old boy he sees as his best friend.
 He’s the sweetest kid who will walk my little man to his classroom some Sundays.
 He always takes time to be extra nice to my son even though there’s such a big age gap.

 But today we needed to run errands.
 Wrangling him to the car is tough.
 He thinks he’s the big man on campus, but with so many people I need him to hold Mommy’s hand when there’s a crowd.
 No dice.